jfecher/ante-website/content/docs/language.md

 ```

 The `imm` and `uniq` reference kinds are used prevent operations that would be unsafe
 on references which may be mutably shared.
-A common theme of these operations is that they hand
+A common indication of when an operation may
-out references inside of a type with an unstable shape.
-For example, handing out
+be unsafe if it is mutably shared is if they hand out references inside of a type with
-a reference to a `Vec` element would be unsafe in a shared context since the `Vec`'s contents
+an unstable shape.
+For example, handing out a reference to a `Vec` element would be unsafe
-may be reallocated by another reference.
-To prevent this, `Vec.get` requires
+in a shared context since the `Vec`'s contents may be reallocated by another reference.
-an immutable reference:
+To prevent this, `Vec.get` requires an immutable reference:

 ```ante
 // Raises Fail if the index is out of bounds